 - Fulfillment of consumer orders

 While a company can never entirely eliminate the risk of damage or loss, the potential can certainly be minimized.
 An important first step is ensuring its logistics provider shares its commitment to preventing damage and loss, and is proud to talk about its track record.

 Partner with Purolator International: An Expert in Preventing Shipment Damage and Losses

-Purolator is the best-kept secret among leading U.S. companies who need reliable, efficient, and cost-effective shipping to Canada.
+Purolator International is the best-kept secret among leading U.S. companies that need reliable, efficient, and cost-effective shipping to Canada.
 We deliver unsurpassed Canadian expertise because of our Canadian roots, U.S. reach, and exclusive focus on cross-border shipping.